 The museum is inclusively an educative one.
 Lectures, projects, special shows, tours, etc., of uncountable numbers, are usually held in the museum, where visitors are taught steps to follow in dealing with certain illnesses.

-The purpose of these is to leave the visitors brooding on the healthy cultural and ethical norms.
-Collections exhibited in the museum detail the day-to-day routines and practices professionals of medicine and nursing inclusively perform in their biographies.
+These aim to leave the visitors brooding on healthy cultural and ethical norms.
+Collections in the museum detail the day-to-day routines and practices professionals of medicine and nursing inclusively perform in their biographies.

-Also, some patient’s biographies are also examined and documented.
-As exhibitions also are therapeutic devices as straight jackets and electroshock machines.
-For each of these devices on display are a graphic outlay detailing their mode of operation, how they are used, and what they are used for.
+Also, some patient’s biographies are examined and documented.
+As exhibitions also are therapeutic devices such as straight jackets and electroshock machines.
+Each of these devices on display is a graphic outlay detailing their mode of operation, how they are used, and what they are used for.

-The museum is a section dedicated to the dark age in the history of psychiatry that happened during the National Socialism period in Germany.
-The museum was dedicated in 2000 to those who suffered humiliations that come with psychiatry under National Socialism.
+The museum is a section dedicated to the dark age in the history of psychiatry during the National Socialism period in Germany.
+The museum was dedicated in 2000 to those who suffered the humiliations that come with psychiatry under National Socialism.